 On overnight trains, I always book one of the top bunks which resemble an airplane’s luggage compartment.
 They’re hardly designed for my 73-inch height, so I spend the night in fetal position.
 Still, there’s something comfy about being secure in a top bunk and occasionally waking up from the clank of an additional car being added to our train at one of the stops.

-After an overnight train from the south of Thailand and a quick train change in Bangkok, I was deposited just outside of Ayutthaya — a city a few hours north of Bangkok.
+After an overnight train from the south of Thailand where I left my favorite island and a quick train change in Bangkok, I was deposited just outside of Ayutthaya — a city a few hours north of Bangkok.

 Ayutthaya is one of Thailand’s ancient capitals.
 From 1351 to 1767, the fortified city was considered to be the most powerful in Southeast Asia.
 Elephants walked the wide streets, and life was generally good for the Kingdom of Siam.
 That is, until the Burmese, after hundreds of years and many attempts, finally managed to breach the city and burn it to the ground.

-Meanwhile, on the opposite side of the world, America was toying loosely with the idea of kicking out the British when all this happened.
+At the same time Ayutthaya was falling, on the opposite side of the world, America was toying loosely with the idea of kicking out the British and becoming independent.

 Not that I know much about medieval warfare, but how the Burmese got inside Ayutthaya to destroy it, I will never understand.

-At first, I assumed all the headless Buddha statues were because of this attack, but that isn’t the case.
+At first, I assumed all the headless Buddha statues in Ayutthaya were because of this attack, but as I learned later, that isn’t the case.

-After arriving, I used my compass to figure out which direction the old part of Ayutthaya was, walked briskly out of the train station past all the offers from tuk-tuk drivers, and crossed the muddy river by ferry.
+After arriving in Ayutthaya, I used my compass to figure out which direction the old part of the city lay, walked briskly out of the train station past all the offers from tuk-tuk drivers, and crossed the muddy river by ferry.

 Today, the elephants still walk the streets of Ayutthaya.
 But instead of warriors on their backs, they carry something far more dangerous: camera-wielding tourists with silly grins on their faces.